 Investing in the right call center monitoring software is imperative for today’s call centers.
-Without call center monitoring, quality assurance can suffer, customer satisfaction inevitably wanes, and compliance issues can arise.
+Without call center monitoring, quality assurance can suffer, customer satisfaction inevitably wanes, and call center compliance issues can arise.
 But comparing and purchasing call center monitoring software isn’t as simple as it may seem.
 There are many variables to consider, and careful evaluation is necessary to find the right software to meet your call center’s unique needs.

 To help you avoid common mistakes in this process, we scoured the web for expert insights and reached out to a panel of call center and QA professionals, asking them to weigh in on this question:

 “What’s the number one mistake call centers make when it comes to comparing & purchasing call center monitoring software?”

 Keep reading to find out what our pros had to say about the biggest mistakes you could be making when it comes to comparing and purchasing call center monitoring software – and how to avoid them.